wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 ## `calibration_from_pickle.py`
-A command line utility function that takes an output pickle created by one of the calibration scripts and extracts the calibration as a json file.
+A command-line utility that takes an output pickle created by one of the calibration scripts and extracts the calibration as a json file.

 ```bash
 ./calibration_from_pickle.py [-H] <pickle_file> [path_to_json]
 ```

-	`pickle_file` is the path to the output pickle file to extract calibration from
+  - `pickle_file` is the path to the output pickle file to extract calibration from

-	`path_to_json` is the path to save the resulting json object to.
+  - `path_to_json` is the path to save the resulting json object to.
 If empty (default), the json object is instead output on std_out

-	`-H` converts all numeric types in the calibration to human readable number with suffix (e.g. 10000000000Bps to 10GBps)
+  - `-H` converts all numeric types in the calibration to human readable number with suffix (e.g. 10000000000Bps to 10GBps)

-# `generate_synthetic_data.py`
+## `generate_synthetic_data.py`
-A command line utility to generate the synthetic data file from the ground-truth data file and a best-guess calibration
+A command-line utility to generate the synthetic data file from the ground-truth data file and a best-guess calibration

 ```bash
 ./generate_synthetic_data.py